jacksgt/lambda-layer-tool/README.md

 ## Limitations

-Currently, this tool only supports building Python layers with Pip.
+Currently, this tool only supports building Python layers with Pip and Node.js layer with NPM.
-However, it should be fairly straightforward to extend the functionality to other runtimes, e.g. JavaScript.
+However, it should be fairly straightforward to extend the functionality to other runtimes and package managers.

 ## License